Acid rain affects nearly every biotic and abiotic thing.

 From soil and water bodies to buildings and other human-made structures, acid rain affects nearly every biotic and abiotic thing.
 Along with direct damages to some creatures, others which are supposed to have nothing to do with acid rain, are affected since, throughout food chain, what affects some species eventually affects everything in an interconnected ecosystem.

+Essential nutrients in soil such as calcium and magnesium, which are essential for trees to survive, are dissolved as a result of acid rain seepage into the soil.
 In absence of these vital nutrients, the trees and plants are less healthy and more vulnerable to infections and damage by cold weather and insects.
 Acid rain also causes Aluminum release in soil which makes it difficult for trees to take up water.
 It inhibits trees' ability to grow and reproduce.

 Water bodies and aquatic environment are the most affected by either direct acid rainfall or flow of precipitations into streams and lakes through forest, roads and fields, which usually contains amount of Aluminum leached from soil.